getporter/porter/docs/content/examining-bundles.md

 The `porter explain` command will show what credentials and parameters are required for the bundle, what outputs are generated, and what custom actions have been defined.
 For `parameters`, this command will also show you the default value, if one has been provided.
 Additionally, the user can quickly see what actions a `parameter` or `output` apply to.

 `porter explain` can be used with a published bundle, as show above, or with a local bundle.
 The command even works with bundles that were not built with Porter, through the use of the `--cnab-file` flag.
+For all the options, run the command `porter explain --help`.